Frequently Asked Questions About Optional Practical Training for F-1 Students

 Yes.
 A student is now eligible for 12 months of practical training for EACH change to a higher educational level.
 So a student in F-1 status who enters as a Bachelor’s degree student is eligible for up to 12 months practical training upon completion of the Bachelor’s and then ANOTHER 12 months upon completion of the next higher degree (Master’s).

-To apply for your Employment Authorization Document (EAD) card, you must mail your completed application and all required attachments to the Dallas lockbox for forwarding to the USCIS Service Center in Vermont.
+To apply for your Employment Authorization Card (EAC), you must mail your completed application and all required attachments to the Dallas lockbox for forwarding to the USCIS Service Center in Vermont.

 Processing time at USCIS Vermont Service Center is highly variable and difficult to predict.
 It can take up to twelve weeks and sometimes longer.
-Therefore, you are urged to apply early to allow sufficient time for you to receive your EAD card.
+Therefore, you are urged to apply early to allow sufficient time for you to receive your EAC.

-No. EAD cards for students are not accepted at USCIS District Offices.
+No. In-person applications for Employment Authorization Cards for students are not accepted at USCIS District Offices.
 Cards are only processed by mail at an USCIS processing center.

 The USCIS application fee for OPT is $380.00